What’s The Eight-Year-Old reading this week?

 Well good news, The Eight-Year-Old, release day is nearly upon us.

-But before we get to the details of the upcoming March 17 event, here’s a quick synopsis of the book itself.
+But before we get to the details of the upcoming March 17 event, here’s a quick synopsis of Southern Gothic.

 When two nineteenth-century American folk-art-style works go missing from the Metropolitan Museum of Art, Julia Caldwell, the first African-American curator at the museum, becomes the NYPD’s prime suspect.
 Julia’s prickly personality does little to convince the police to consider alternative suspects.